 Managing Director, Litigation and National Enforcement Policy

 Eric has published on a range of topics from the Second Amendment to criminal justice reform, including co-authoring a textbook, law review articles and op/eds.
 He served as national Chair of the U.S. Sentencing Commission’s Practitioners Advisory Group, on the Federal Bar Council’s Public Service Committee, on the board of The Fund for Modern Courts, and as a member of the Citizens Crime Commission’s Lawyers Council.
 Eric is a recipient of the Department of Justice Director’s Award, the New York Law Journal’s Lawyers Who Lead by Example Award, and Her Justice’s Commitment to Justice Award.
 He taught as an adjunct professor at Fordham Law School and as a visiting lecturer at NYU Law School.
-Eric is an honors graduate of Harvard Law School and Amherst College and served as a law clerk to U.S. District Judge David Kenyon in Los Angeles.
+He is an honors graduate of Harvard Law School and Amherst College and served as a law clerk to United States District Judge David Kenyon in Los Angeles.

-Deputy Director, Affirmative Litigation
+Director, Affirmative Litigation

 Alla has significant experience representing victims of gun violence against gun dealers, distributors and manufacturers.
 She has represented litigants against the gun industry throughout the country, including in Florida, Kansas, Missouri, New York, Oregon and Wisconsin, and at every stage of the litigation process, including investigation, briefing, trial, appeal, and settlement.
 Her work led to a $2.2 million settlement — the largest public settlement since the passage of the Protection of Lawful Commerce in Arms Act — with a gun store that sold a firearm to a woman despite receiving a warning that she was severely mentally ill.
 She specializes in civil litigation involving state and federal gun industry immunity and secrecy laws, as well as dangerous gun lobby laws that trample on individuals’ rights.
 Her cases have been profiled in publications such as the Washington Post, USA Today, and the Kansas City Star.